Daliuxas200/aws-lambda-rocket/readme.md

 `npm start` to start development webpack process to watch and continuously bundle our files

 `npm build` to generate a final minimised build

+3. **aws-sdk** was excluded from final build by specifying as as an external module in webpack config, because it is available by default in AWS Lambda.